kemalat/jenkins-docker-pipeline/README.md

 docker stop 9c6517f1b294
 ```

 After runnning the docker image, other installation steps are pretty straight forward and you can find instructions on internet everywhere.
+You can review the Jenkinsfile to see the flow in details.